gregives/nuxt-markdown/README.md

 }
 ```

-Now make a `content` directory and add some Markdown files to it, feel free to add some nested directories as well.
-You'll also need to create your Nuxt.js pages where you want to show your content.
+3. Make a `content` directory and add some Markdown files to it, feel free to add some nested directories as well.
+You'll also need to create a corresponding Nuxt.js page in which you can access your Markdown content.

 ```
 ├── content